deepstreamIO/deepstream.io-website/content/docs/40-client-js/70-datasync-record/index.md

 ```

 ### discard()
-Removes all change listeners and notifies the server that client no longer wants updates for this record if your application
+Removes all change listeners and notifies the server that client no longer wants updates for this record instance.
-no longer requires the record.

 ```javascript
 user.discard()
 ```

 [[info]]
-| It is important to use this operation for records that are no longer needed. `unsubscribe()` only removes listeners and does not notify the server; in this case, the server will continue to send updates to the client.
+| It is important to use this operation for record instances that are no longer needed.
-| Records are only discarded when you have no record subscriptions left.

 ### delete()